safisaleem/exinity-task/README.md

 **Improvements and suggestions:**

-**1.⁠ ⁠Configs:** Due to shortage of time, I couldn't add .env and use that to connect to db.
+**1.⁠ ⁠Configs:** Due to shortage of time, I couldn't properly handle configs.
 If I had more time, I would have added a config file which first gets all the config variables, which could come from an env file, a yaml or even the command line and set a config object which would be returned to main.
 Main would then use this to connect to db, get the gateways ready.

 **2.⁠ ⁠Tests:** I could not test the system too well, only a few basic test cases have been added.
 Expanding on those a very well tested code should be created.